-Google announces new smart speakers: the Max and the Mini
+Google's unveils new Pixel phones, speakers, futuristic headphones

 The Google Pixelbook is the company's newest convertible laptop.
 This means you can fold the screen all the way back and pretend it's a tablet.
 It has a 12.3-inch touchscreen display and the battery can last 10 hours, according to Google.

-The Pixelbook touts a feature called instant tethering that will automatically connect to a Pixel phone's Wi-Fi network, if no other connections are available.
-The laptop also comes with Google Assistant built in -- it even has its own dedicated key on the keyboard.
+The Pixelbook touts a feature called instant tethering that will automatically connect it to a Pixel phone's Wi-Fi network, if no other connections are available.
+The laptop comes with Google Assistant built in -- it even has its own dedicated key on the keyboard.
 It also works with a stylus ($99).

 The Pixelbook, available on October 31, starts at $999.